Curriculum Guide · Courses

 State and Local Taxation: Sales and Use Taxes

 LL.M Course 2031 (cross-listed) | 2 credit hours

 This course provides an in-depth examination of Sales & Use taxes.
 These taxes make up approximately half of all state tax revenues.
 The course focuses on fundamental principles of the Sales & Use tax regime by reviewing seminal and recent cases on the subject.
 The course also discusses U.S. Constitutional limitations applicable to Sales & Use taxes and state efforts to bypass these limitations to tax remote sellers.
 Finally, we will discuss current issues in the world of Sales & Use taxation, including application of Sales & Use taxes to 'the Cloud', 'Groupon'-type sales models, telecommunications services, and digital goods.

 Prerequisite: Taxation I

 DISTANCE STUDENTS REGISTER FOR CRN#: 24007.
-This course is only open on a distance basis to students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs.
-All J.D. students and resident LL.M. students may not enroll in this course on a distance basis.
+This course is open to both on campus and distance students.
+However, only students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs may take this course on a distance basis.
+All J.D. students and resident LL.M. students may not enroll in this course on a distance basis..